AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Neuro-Symbolic Friction Learning

 \subsection{Training Strategies}

-One of the significant challenges in training a neural module for predicting friction coefficients is generating physically realistic ground truth.
-This is particularly difficult because the friction coefficient is a hidden variable within the vehicle-terrain system, making it impossible to measure without specialized equipment.
-However, vehicle dynamics, which are strongly influenced by the friction coefficient, can be easily obtained using an IMU.
-Therefore, we use the symbolic module to reason the effect of the predicted friction coefficients on vehicle dynamics to create a supervision signal for the neural module.
-To accommodate the differences in data availability and noise levels between virtual and real-world scenarios, we introduce two tailored training strategies for each environment.
+\bl{One major challenge in predicting friction coefficients is obtaining physically realistic ground truth.
+This is particularly difficult because the friction coefficient is a latent variable within the vehicle-terrain interaction, making it impossible to measure directly without specialized equipment.
+To address this, we design self-supervised training strategies that infer frictional properties through physical reasoning, thereby grounding the neural model in physical laws.
+Depending on data availability and noise level, we introduce a training method for simulation and a sim-to-real transfer approach for real-world scenarios.}